treeman/jonashietala/drafts/lets_build_a_voron_mods.markdown

 ![The drive gear is installed.](/images/trident/galileo_5.jpg)

-The only difficulty I encountered was to align the drive gear.
+The only difficulty I encountered when assembling the extruder itself was to align the drive gear.
 It touched the printed part, and I was worried my prints came out all wrong.
 The manual says that you can push down the carrier shaft, but I had to disassemble it and realign it before attaching the motor.
 After the reassembly it luckily aligned properly.